🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 What you can't catch from the breakdown alone

-To be fair to the metric, the Followers Types breakdown is one signal — not the whole picture.
+The Followers Types breakdown is one signal — not the whole picture.
 Three things it doesn't tell you:

 • Content quality and brand safety.
 The numbers don't care if the creator's content is on-brand.
 Click through to their actual posts before signing.

 The Followers Types breakdown is the fastest fraud check.
-The full audience breakdown plus a manual content review is the full vet.
+The full audience breakdown, plus a manual content review, is the full vet.

-A brand marketer scrolls Instagram and finds what looks like the perfect partner.
-4 million followers.
+A brand marketer scrolls Instagram and finds the perfect partner.
+4M followers.
 Beautiful feed.
 Engagement rate listed at 3.2%.
 Audience age matches the brand's customer.
 The pitch goes out.
 The deal closes at $30,000 for a launch campaign.

-The Reel goes live.
-It racks up 128,000 likes in 48 hours — which looks great on paper.
 Three weeks later the brand pulls the attribution numbers.
 The campaign generated 41 actual customers.
+Not 4,100.
+Not 410.
+Forty-one.

 Why the headline metrics can't catch this